tedirghazali/datatable/README.md

-# DataTable X
+# Tedir Table
-DataTable X is a Vue 3 & Web Component DataTable
+Tedir Table is a Vue 3 & Web Component DataTable